RadioactiveMouse/luhnybin/README.md

 step is only necessary if you want to modify and recompile the code.
 3. Optionally, install [vows](http://vowsjs.org), v0.5.13.
-This is only necessary if you plan on running the Vows-based tests I made while writing the Luhny Bin solution, or using the CoffeeScript Cakefile I use to build everything.
+This is only necessary if you plan on running the Vows-based tests I made while writing the Luhny Bin solution, or using the CoffeeScript Cakefile I used to compile everything.
 The easiest way to do this is once again through [npm](http://npmjs.org).
 4. `./run.sh`

 Coding Challenge: The Luhny Bin